 It Comes Down To Your Requirements

 Choosing between off-the-shelf and custom software is a business decision and as such, requires detailed discovery, analysis and documentation of your needs today and well into the future.
-Whitecap accomplishes this using our e-RAD process.
+Whitecap accomplishes this using our tried and tested software development process.
 Through this process, you can clearly define the objectives, functional requirements and future needs of your software.
 By the end of this exercise, you should have a clear view if you can meet your goals with an off-the-shelf, fully customized or hybrid software solution.

 1. Functionality Fit